 What is the simple best way to save money?

-If you want to gain more and wanna save money then just one best option is that you should try to increase your saving rate
+If you want to gain more and want to save money then just one best option is you should try to increase your savings rate

 More savings = More Income- Few Expenses